 Practice.
 Do art work every day.
 Enter as many competitions as you can.
 Keep going.
 Keep putting your work out there.
 The art fairs are a good way to start out and get people’s feedback on your artwork.

 I received the Ohio Arts Council Individual Excellence award for 2019.
-I’m a member of Studios on High Gallery 686 N. High Street in the Short North.

 Why a gallery?